federicomor/progetto-bayesian/README.md

 Report here at https://it.overleaf.com/6577451481wwsqvrgxswjy#c9ce5d

 1. Data inspection + problem presentation
+	- 1.0 Introduction (Ettore)
 	- 1.1.
 NAs treatment, stations descarded
 	- 1.2. trends, choice of the year
 	- ?
 2. Models
 	- 2.1.
 SPPM (as it is just spatial, like the start point)
 	- 2.2.
 DRPM (space plus time)
 	- 2.3.
 CARBayesST + covariate selection (Ettore and Giulia work, to prepare for the models with covariates)
 	- 2.4.
 Gaussian PPMx (only covariates)
 	- 2.5.
 Curve PPMx (covariates and time)